Secret service was the key to unlocking my bitter, angry heart and learning to love my husband again, which, in turn, saved our marriage.

-A few years ago, my marriage was failing.
 We still really loved each other, but something was very broken.
 My husband was angry all the time.
 I was bitter.
-We could barely talk about anything without bickering, so we didn’t talk much.
+We could barely talk about anything without bickering, so we didn’t.
 I did my thing.
 He did his.
 We slept in the same bed, but we weren’t any kind of team.
-And while we didn’t fight often, by the time we did, we’d both been harboring so many hurts and slights, that we were boilers ready to explode.

 Lamentations 3:24 ESV “The Lord is my portion,” says my soul, “therefore I will hope in him.”

-And I realized I’d been keeping score for a long time, not literally, but emotionally.
-I won’t do this for him because he didn’t do that for me.
-Each check mark against him cemented a brick in the wall we were building between us.
-Even when I had been doing the right things, I would hold up my pretty list of all the wonderful things I had done for him during the day and wait for his thanks.
+Even when I had been doing the right things, I’d had the wrong heart.
+I would hold up my pretty list of all the wonderful chores I had done for him during the day and wait for his gratitude.
 Most of the time, I got nothing or a mumbled thanks, then I got hurt and more resentful.